janikvonrotz/github-favorite-list/README.md

 # smyphony

 * [OneupUploader](https://github.com/1up-lab/OneupUploaderBundle) - This Symfony2 bundle provides a server implementation for handling single and multiple file uploads with different providers.

+# tools

+* [stop-server](https://github.com/typicode/stop-server) - Shut down your computer using nodejs and a phone.